Late Phases

 Late Phases is a 2014 horror drama film by director Adrián García Bogliano and his first feature film in the English language.
-The film had its world premiere on March 9, 2014, at South by Southwest and stars Nick Damici as a blind war veteran that becomes the victim of a werewolf attack.
+The film had its world premiere on March 9, 2014, at South by Southwest and stars Nick Damici as a blind war veteran who becomes the victim of a werewolf attack.

 Plot

-Will moves his father, Ambrose McKinley, a fiercely independent, yet blind Vietnam War veteran and his seeing eye dog German Shepherd into a retirement community at the edge of a forest.
-Willful and adamant that he can live on his own, Ambrose and Will are clearly not on the best of terms.
-He meets three neighbor women, Gloria, Anna, and Emma, who while at first admire Ambrose, are quickly put off by his attitude.
+Ambrose McKinley, a blind yet fiercely independent Vietnam War veteran and his seeing eye dog Shadow are moving into a retirement community at the edge of a forest.
+Willful and adamant that he can live on his own, Ambrose and his son Will have a strained relationship, especially since the death of Ambrose's wife.
+He meets three neighbor women: Gloria, Anna, and Emma, who at first admire Ambrose, are quickly put off by his brusque attitude.
 He meets his neighbor Delores, who shares the duplex with him.
-That night, during a full moon, something breaks into Delores' kitchen and brutally slashes her to death.
-Ambrose hears the commotion and is also attacked by a massive werewolf.
-His dog comes to his defense as Ambrose struggles to find his gun.
-He deters the creature, but his dog is mortally wounded.
-The next day, the police find him cradling his dog, and despite the destruction and his claims of the attack, it is shrugged off as an animal attack.
+That night, a creature breaks into Delores' kitchen and brutally mauls her to death.
+Ambrose hears the commotion and is also attacked.
+Shadow comes to his defense as Ambrose struggles to find his gun.
+He deters the creature, but Shadow is mortally wounded.
+The next day, the police find him cradling Shadow, and despite the destruction and his claims of the attack, it is shrugged off as an animal attack.

-Suspecting a werewolf is responsible for the murders and mysterious disappearances of other park residents who wander into the woods, Ambrose mounts a defense.
-He buys an immaculate tombstone for his dog and begins to slowly dig a grave for him.
-Meeting with the local congregation, Ambrose, who could hear a rasping in the werewolf's breathing, monitors the people around him for similar issues.
-He encounters Gloria's husband, who is encased in an iron lung, but Gloria suspects Ambrose of trying to kill her husband when he accidentally disconnects the machine; she throws him out.
-His suspicions fall on the church's pastor, Father Roger Smith, who has developed a wheeze after years of chain smoking.
-He suggests Ambrose visit the church, prompting him to take a local shuttle from his house, where he meets another suspect, James Griffin, who is a friend of Smith's and has a similar wheeze from asthma.
-Uncomfortable with Ambrose's habits and lifestyle, the three women convince James to privately transport Ambrose.
-Ambrose goes to a gun shop and convinces the owner to create silver bullets.
+Once he learns that the attack happened during a full moon, Ambrose suspects a werewolf is responsible and begins planning for the next full moon.
+He buys a tombstone for Shadow and begins to dig a grave for him.
+Meeting with the local congregation, Ambrose, who could hear a rasping in the werewolf's breathing, monitors the people around him.
+He encounters Gloria's husband, who is encased in an iron lung, but Gloria suspects Ambrose of trying to kill him when he inadvertently touches the machine; she throws him out.
+He receives a flyer for a shuttle to the local church, which he takes despite not being religious His suspicions fall on the church's pastor, Father Roger Smith, who has developed a wheeze after years of chain smoking, and James Griffin, who is a friend of Smith's and has a similar wheeze from asthma.
+Ambrose goes to a gun shop to buy silver bullets.
 Ambrose learns that James had also previously purchased silver ammunition.
-The tombstone arrives, and Ambrose puts it in his back yard, still digging the grave.
-Complaints of this and the smell of his dog's decomposition gets Ambrose observed by the police, who become concerned for his well being.
-Despite this, Ambrose convinces them not to interfere.
+James witnesses Ambrose with the bullets and panics.